Life Story (TV series)

-Life Story is a British natural-history television series with Mike Gunton, Rupert Barrington and Tom Hugh-Jones from the BBC Natural History Unit on the production team.
-The six-part series reveals the challenges faced by individual animals at different stages of their lives and was first broadcast on BBC One in 2014.
-The series is introduced and narrated by David Attenborough.
+Life Story is a British natural-history television series co-produced by the BBC Natural History Unit, Discovery Channel and France Télévisions in association with The Open University.
+The six-part series, narrated by David Attenborough, reveals the challenges faced by individual animals at different stages of their lives.

 Production

 The series was announced by the BBC on 8 July 2011 with the working title Survival, later changed to Life Story.
-It is a BBC Television, Discovery Channel and France Télévisions co-production and is the first Natural History Unit series to film using ultra high-definition 4K cameras.
+As with other BBC Natural History Unit productions, Life Story was a co-production between BBC Television, Discovery Channel, France Télévisions and Open University, who each contributed to the documentary's funding, and is the first Natural History Unit series to film using ultra high-definition 4K cameras.
 The series was marketed by BBC Worldwide at the BBC Worldwide Showcase event in 2014.

 The series has been produced with extensive use of surround sound effects, and with out-of-frame sounds changing with each change of shot; something that is often minimised to avoid distraction but which works well on wildlife material.
 It is currently broadcast with Dolby 5.1 surround on Freesat.